 Go there for: sand dune sledding, photography, picnics, hiking

-White Sands National Park is a natural wonder of 275 square miles of white gypsum sand dunes.
-January in White Sands is a wonderful time to visit this park as temperatures are pleasantly cool and crowds are far less than in the summer.
+White Sands National Park is a natural wonder with 275 square miles of white gypsum sand dunes.
+January in White Sands is a wonderful time to visit this park, as temperatures are pleasantly cool and crowds are far less than in the summer.

 Check out the visitor center first to learn more about the history and environment of this fascinating area.
 This park is a fantastic place for photography with its unique landscape.

-Plastic sleds are available at the visitor center and don’t forget to grab extra wax to take with you!
-White Sands is one of the most adventurous US national parks to visit in January!
+Plastic sleds are available at the visitor center, and don’t forget to grab extra wax to take with you!
+White Sands is one of the most adventurous US national parks to visit in January (and is a short trip from Ruidoso)!

 Guadalupe Mountains National Park